 Mr. Dreier was a founding member of the Iowa based-Latin/jazz group Orquesta Alto Maiz.
 He now leads his own Latin jazz group Ritmocano.
 His album "Familia, A Latin Jazz Journey" with this group and others was released in the spring of 2014 on Realtown Records.

-A lecturer in jazz studies at the University of Iowa, Mr. Dreier teaches Jazz Improvisation for Drum Set, Jazz Rhythms and Phrasing, Jazz Cultures in America and Abroad, directs the Latin Jazz Ensemble and the Hawkeye Big Band.
+An Associate Professor of Instruction (jazz), Mr. Dreier teaches Intermediate Jazz Improvisation (for Drum Set), Jazz Rhythms and Interpretation I and II, Jazz Cultures in America and Abroad and directs the Latin Jazz Ensemble.

 Dreier is an educational artist for Sabian Cymbals.